How to Grow and Care for Basil Plants, a Summer Annual You Need in Your Culinary Garden

-All a basil plant needs is sun, water, and a bit of pruning in order to grow long, luscious, aromatic leaves.
-Basil comes in more than 150 varieties from sweet to spicy, and it can be found in shades like dark green and deep purple.
+All a basil plant needs is sun, water, and a bit of pruning in order to grow long, luscious, and aromatic leaves.
+Basil comes in several varieties, from sweet to spicy, and it can be found in shades like dark green and deep purple.
 Because basil is an annual plant (meaning it lasts just one season), you can try out a few different varieties every year.

-Planting at the right time of the year is crucial to basil's growth.
-Since the herb thrives in warm temperatures, plant it outside after the last spring frost in your area.
+Planting basil at the right time of the year is crucial to its growth.
+Since the herb thrives in warm temperatures, plant it outside after your last spring frost.
 If you're growing plants from seeds indoors, start them six to eight weeks before planting them outside, says Melinda Myers, gardening expert, author, and host of the Great Courses' "How to Grow Anything" DVD series.

-According to the New York Botanical Garden (NYBG), for basil to grow well, it needs six hours of sun a day, so take a good look at your yard to see where it's the sunniest.
+For basil to grow well, it needs six hours of sun a day, so take a good look at your yard to see where it's the sunniest, according to the New York Botanical Garden (NYBG).
 If you don't have a yard, plant basil in a container and put it near a window where it has access to lots of sunlight.

 Plant seeds directly in the ground or in raised beds or containers.
-Spacing plants correctly is essential to healthy growth, says Myers, and you can find this information on seed packets or tags that accompany seedlings (young plants that a nursery started from seeds).
-According to the NYBG, a good rule of thumb is to space seedlings about one foot apart in the garden bed.
+Spacing plants correctly is essential to healthy growth, says Myers; you can find this information on seed packets or tags that accompany seedlings (young plants that a nursery started from seeds).
+A good rule of thumb is to space seedlings about one foot apart in the garden bed, notes the NYBG.